Flavianbraga/Simulation-of-confined-hydrocarbons-and-water-/README.md

   ```console
  gcc input_conf.c -o out -lm
  ```
 Next, the program must be run.
-The command varies accondoing to the hydrocarbon used in the mixture because they have diffent numbers of hydrogen and carbon atoms.
+The command varies according to the hydrocarbon used in the mixture because they have diffent numbers of hydrogen and carbon atoms.
 For methane, we have:

   ```console
 ./out em.gro conf_bulk.gro confined_xy.gro 836 1680 5 1680 4